TriForceX/MiyooCFW/README.md

 # Homebrews and Ports

-The next list is the current homebrews and ports available _(click the user name for more info)_.
+The next list is the current homebrews and ports **updated by the people** _(click the user name for more info)_.
+Note: Other stuff from the old cfw's is on the Wiki page.

 Download | Dev / Port by
 :------: | :------: